EngineHub/WorldEdit/contrib/craftscripts/README.txt

 editing scripts with JavaScript easily.

 Example usage:
-/cs maze.js lightstone 10 10
+/cs maze.js glowstone 10 10

 You may or may not install these scripts -- it is optional.
 If you are, however, place the entire craftscripts/ folder into the respective directory for the platform